ShaunBillows/elo-ratings-calculator/README.md

 ## Features

-- Initializes Elo ratings for all teams in a league
+- Initialises Elo ratings for all teams in a league
 - Iterates through each game and updates Elo ratings for both teams
 - User can specify the number of weeks into the season to calculate the Elo ratings up to.
 - User can calculate the Elo ratings for each week in a season.